ealtidor/Toggle/README.md

 ## POST-MVP
 - Tenants can contact landlors for things such as, service request, general questions, and/or concerns landlord by completing forms
-- Landlords can respond by to tenant requests
+- Landlords can respond to tenant requests through the app
 - Landlords can keep track of monthly payments and expenses
 - Property reminders for things such as maintenance, lease agreement, and rental vacancies.
+- Users can send out property annoucnements to tenants

 ### Goals